philchristensen/antioch/INSTALL.md

     twistd -n antioch

 The -n will keep it in the foreground.
+You can redirect the request log to a file with `--accesslog` or send it to /dev/null.

 Running the Client